6 Ways You Can Help Your Kids Stay Safe at School

 When attending meetings with teachers or administrators, come prepared with a written list of questions.
 Here are a few examples:

-• Is my child present and on time to their classes?
+- Is my child present and on time for their classes?

 4. Encourage open conversation with your child